+Research from the Massachusetts Institute of Technology indicates that arbitrators usually do not decide cases this way.
+Instead, they want to develop a reputation for fairness with both unions and management.
+This is necessary for future success because the arbitrator selection processes have been designed to ensure neutrality.
 For example, the parties may receive a list of seven arbitrators.
-They must strike three and each ranks the other four.
+They must strike three, and each ranks the other four.
 The neutral with the highest combined score is the appointed arbitrator.
-Or sometimes, a computer may choose the arbitrator randomly.
+Sometimes, a computer may choose the arbitrator randomly.

 To be successful and jointly acceptable in the long term, labor arbitrators must determine the proper award in light of the facts and circumstances of the case.
 They must be neither pro-union nor pro-management.
-After all, experienced participants know how a case is likely to come out, especially if the facts and law are strongly in favor of one party.
-If so, it will be obvious to the parties that the arbitrator is merely “splitting the difference.”
-Of course, the closer the case is, the less obvious the appropriate result will be.
-Even if arbitrators are not splitting the difference, the perception that they are can affect the negotiation process.
+After all, experienced participants know how a case will likely come out, especially if the facts and law are firmly in favor of one party.

 What is Final Offer Arbitration?

-To eliminate even the perception of splitting the difference, some collective bargaining agreements require that after an impasse is reached, the parties enter Pendulum Arbitration, more formally known as, Final Offer Arbitration (“FOA”) or Baseball Arbitration.
-Final offer arbitration limits an arbitrator’s discretion, requiring him or her to select the final offer of one of the parties, instead of crafting one independently.
+To eliminate even the perception of splitting the difference, some collective bargaining agreements require that after an impasse is reached, the parties enter Pendulum Arbitration, more formally known as Final Offer Arbitration (“FOA”) or Baseball Arbitration.
+Final offer arbitration limits an arbitrator’s discretion, requiring him or her to select the final offer of one of the parties instead of crafting one independently.
 This drives the parties to make more moderate proposals, which they hope the arbitrator will adopt as the most reasonable alternative.

 What is an Impasse?

 Final offer arbitration in collective bargaining occurs only after an impasse.
 An impasse is not a defined term under the National Labor Relations Act.
 The Act imposes a duty on parties to a collective-bargaining agreement to bargain in good faith concerning the terms and conditions of employment, especially wages, hours, and working conditions.
-Where, despite bargaining in the best of faith and attempting mediation, the parties remain hopelessly deadlocked, an impasse exists that triggers arbitration or (when strike rights exist), the employer’s right to impose its last offer.
+Where, despite bargaining in the best of faith and attempting mediation, the parties remain hopelessly deadlocked, an impasse exists that triggers arbitration or (when strike rights exist) the employer’s right to impose its last offer.

 Final offer arbitration increases the likelihood of settlement eighty-nine percent of cases reach a pre-arbitration settlement) versus conventional arbitration (seventy-five percent of cases reach a pre-arbitration settlement).
 The process is popularly called baseball arbitration.
 It is used in Major League Baseball salary disputes when a player does not qualify for free agency.
 A player who prevails in salary arbitration receives an average of 39% more money.

 There are various forms of final offer arbitration.
 When more than one issue is presented, the mediator may have to choose a “package“ or may be able to decide issue by issue.
-The parties may be given an opportunity to amend a “final” offer before an award is made.
-They may agree that a final offer must previously have been made in good faith bargaining.
-Sometimes, despite the failure to agree previously, the parties engage in one or more final rounds of bargaining before the award is made.
-They may even engage in further mediation if their bargaining has brought them close enough to restore their belief that resolution is possible to short of arbitration.
-Like other forms of alternative dispute resolution, final offer arbitration can be tailored to fit the parties’ needs.
+The parties may be allowed to amend a “final” offer before an award is made.
+They may agree that a final offer must have been made in good faith bargaining.
+Sometimes, despite the failure to agree, the parties engage in one or more final rounds of negotiation before the award is made.

 “Night Baseball” Arbitration